ThiagoShade/beecrowd/README.md

 # beecrowd
-A repository with all my beecrowd problems solutions
+A repository with all my beecrowd problems solutions.